-For those planning a trip, seeing it all in Paris is impossible even if you have months to spend there, but something as brief as a three day trip is still worth your while.
-The question is not whether to go, but rather, how to get a fulfilling experience out of 72 hours in the La Ville Lumière – the city of lights.
+When planning a trip, seeing it all in Paris is impossible even if you have months to spend there, but something as brief as a three-day trip is still worth your while.
+The question is not whether to go, but rather, how to get a fulfilling experience out of 72 hours in the La Ville Lumière, aka the City of Lights, Paris’ nickname.
 Here’s how!

 Day 1: Parisian Priorities

-You may find that Paris is a more sprawling city than you imagined, and it’s important to plan your activities each day by location in order to see as much as possible.
+You may find that Paris is a more sprawling city than you imagined, so plan your activities each day by location in order to see as much as possible.
 The first day of your Parisian rendez vous will give you a manageable list of the city’s most iconic sites, all within a reasonable walk or metro ride distance from one another.

 Eiffel Tower by sunrise or sundown

 Get an early start as the Eiffel Tower at sunrise will not disappoint, and the awe factor is multiplied by the sherbert-colored sky in the background.
 To take in the tower at its full height, head to the Place du Trocadero, normally crowded during the day, but nearly empty at sunrise.
 From here, you can walk toward the banks of the Seine River with the tower in the background while you head toward your next destination.

 If you realistically won’t wake up for sunrise or face the mid-day crowds, the Eiffel Tower at night is equally as dazzling.
 Along the Seine riverbanks, head toward the Carousel XI and look up at a sparkling tower before your eyes, cloaked in darkness all around.

 Embrace your inner Thinker at the Rodin Museum